#Home Addition Design In California

 When your eyes meet, he can feel it in his toes.
 “I didn’t, though.”
 Eddie notices the inflamed veins in your eyes, hating himself for being the reason you’re crying.
 It’s an odd feeling, but a small, sad smile tugs at his lips.

 The scoff from you hits like a slap to his cheek.
-“Let’s see,” you hold out your hand and begin counting on your fingers.
+“Let’s see.”
+You hold out your hand and begin counting on your fingers.
 “Expensive clothes, a massive house, I’m sure you have multiple cars.
-You probably have a personal chef-” All true.
+You probably have a personal chef.”
+All true.
 “For fuck’s sake, you have a private jet.
 What more could you possibly want?”

 Eddie is terrified of making a move that might push you further away, yet he musters the courage to try to ground you with his touch.
 His fingers gently wrap around your wrist and both of you watch as he brushes his thumb over your veins.
-“I never got to have you,” Eddie’s voice cracks ever so slightly as he lays all of his cards on the table.
+“I never got to have you.”
+Eddie’s voice cracks ever so slightly as he lays all of his cards on the table.
 “That’s all I ever wanted.”

+A tear rolls down your cheek as your hands begin to interact with his.
 You contemplate pulling your hand away, the heartache inching back into the forefront of your mind.
 “If you wanted me you would’ve been here all along.”

 Eddie holds his breath as your fingers intertwine and your palms press together.
 “I’m here now, and I want you just as badly as I did back then.”
 His lips press a soft kiss to the tops of your knuckles and his teary eyes meet yours.
-“I was just a stupid kid who turned heel and ran when things didn’t go the way I wanted them to.”
+“I was just a dumb kid who turned heel and ran when things didn’t go the way I wanted them to.”

 “Yeah, you were,” you agree with a bite of your lip.
 “You didn’t even give me the chance to tell you that I felt the same way.”